ps-tuebingen-courses/pl1-lecture-notes/src/11-garbage-collection/garbage-collection.md

     /* Here we find the next available location in memory via a while-
      * loop.
 In order to avoid maintaining a list of available spaces
      * (because we are lazy), let us assume that no box created in
-     * BCFAE can has an address pointing to a null memory cell (which
+     * BCFAE can have an address pointing to a null memory cell (which
      * also is the case).
      *
      * If we ensure the invariant that the variable `free` has always